mialkin/docs/design/cqrs.md

 Architecture based on handlers expands by adding new handlers and not by rewriting existing handlers.

+##### A handler does not have code of other business operations

+Handlers are independent from each other.
+All the code of a business operation will be in one place, in one class — in a handler.

+On the other hand operations can be spread across multiple services.
+One service can call other services.
+Operations inside a service get fragmented.

-##### Handlers have less dependencies
+##### A handler has less dependencies than a service

-Handler has only dependencies it needs for implementing one business operation.
 It's a rare thing to see more than 5 dependencies inside of a handler.
-For a service to have 10 or more dependencies is a normal thing.
+It's because handler has only dependencies it needs for implementing its business operation.
+For a service to have 10 or more dependencies is a usual thing.

+#### Dependencies between business operations become explicit

+In CQRS community there is an argument: is it ok to call a command or a query from inside handler or not?
+Spoiler: it's ok.
+BTW in services community there is no such an argument at all.

 ### Will CQRS help with high load?